mehedimithu/interview_task/README.md

 # task

-A new Flutter project.
 Interview Task for the Position of Software Engineer(Flutter).
 I have tried my best to get things right .
 If you have any questions don't hesitate to ask .
 Thanks - Md.
 Mehedi Hasan.
+Clone from there: https://github.com/mehedimithu/task.git

 ## Getting Started